HEALPix Facility Installation Guidelines

 The HEALPix Fortran 90, C++, C and Python distributions also

 require the publicly available CFITSIO library.
-Note that the

-Fortran 90 routines require
+Fortran 90 routines requirements, fix previous security vulnerabilities

 The IDL visualization software is commercially